martinandersson/box-ubuntu-budgie-17-x64/README.md

     sudo apt full-upgrade -y

-If the upgrade crash because a lock file is being in use, then it's probably cuz `unattended-upgrades` or something else is running in the background.
+If the upgrade crash because a lock file is being in use, then it's probably cuz `unattended-upgrades` is running in the background.
 It's possible to circumvent this obstacle by manually deleting lock files `/var/lib/dpkg/lock` and `/var/cache/apt/archives/lock`.
 I could never cheat the system, however.
 Deleting the lock files never made me able to fully complete the upgrade without additional problems.
-My advice is to wait a few minutes (actually, more like 5-10 minutes) and then try again.
+My advice is to wait a few minutes (actually, more like 5-10 minutes) and then try again ([more info][upgrade-1]).

 After the upgrade completes, **restart**.
 If you don't restart, there will be a lot of problems lol.
 Especially so if the kernel was upgraded.